sonic-net/SONiC/doc/ecmp/ordered_ecmp_next_hop_hld.md

 - Maintain Backward Compatible if given SAI Vendor can not support ordered ecmp
 - Should work with Overlay ECMP.
 - Handling linkdown/linkup scenarios which triggers nexthop withdrawal/addition to nexthop group.
-- Changes shoud work Nexthop Group OA .

-Phase #2
+Phase #2 (Not commited as of now)
 - Init time knob to configure key/parameter to use for creating ordered nexthop (default being nexthop ip address)
 - Warm restart support (if/when enable on T0)
+- Config DB based knob to enable/disable order ecmp feature.
+This might need system reboot
+- Nexthop Group OA

 # 2 Modules Design